Isaac Kobina Abban: Early life and education

 Abban was born in 1933 at Agona Nkum in the Central Region.
 He had his secondary education at Mfantsipim School from 1948 to 1951.
 He left for the United Kingdom to study law at the University of Nottingham.

 Career

-He was called to the English bar on 24 June 1958.
+Abban was called to the English bar on 24 June 1958.
 He returned to Ghana in 1959 and entered private practice until he was called to the bench of the High Court in May 1970.

 Electoral Commissioner

 Justice Abban was called to the Ghanaian bar on 18 April 1959.
 While a High Court Judge, he was appointed the electoral commissioner and supervised the controversial 'Union Government (UNIGOV)' referendum on 30 March 1978 during the Supreme Military Council (SMC) era.
 At a point during the referendum, he went into hiding in fear of his life from the military authorities.
 This was because he opposed the attempts to rig the UNIGOV referendum by the military SMC government.
 His successor Justice Kinsgley Nyinah supervised the 1979 election that saw Dr Limann win to become president of Ghana.